 As a young man Jowett read the works of William Morris and John Ruskin and in 1886 he joined the Socialist League.
 This organisation ceased to exist after 1889 and so Jowett became involved with the Bradford Labour Union, a group formed to support strikers at the Manningham Mills in Bradford.
 Jowett was a Christian Socialist and was furious when local churchman criticised the strikers.
 Jowett responded by helping to form a Labour Church in the town.

 According to J. A. Jowitt: "Out of that strike (at Manningham Mills) emerged a growing demand for independent working-class political activity, which, faced by locally a conservative Liberalism and a weak trade unionism, led to the formation in the spring of 1891 of the Bradford Labour Union".
 In 1892 Jowett became the first socialist to be elected to Bradford City Council.
 A few months later Jowett founded a branch of the Independent Labour Party in Bradford.
-As a member of the council Jowett instigated several important reforms that were eventually imitated by other authorities.
+As a member of the council Jowett instigated several important reforms that were eventually imitated by other authorities. as party Chairman.

 In 1904 Bradford became the first local authority in Britain to provide free school meals.
 Jowett argued: "That it is the duty of the community to see that all children are sufficiently fed.
 That voluntary effort is not able to feed children who are regularly or temporarily in need of food.
 That when children attend school insufficiently fed, it shall be the duty of the education Committee, acting on information supplied by the teachers, to feed these children.
 It is not until the hunger-pangs are removed that people are able to think of something higher and to respond to the best impulses and appeals.
 Education on an empty stomach is a waste of money."